 Practicum (CMN 4375) is graded on a credit/no credit basis.
 The final grade in the course does not affect the student's grade point average.
 Each student is evaluated by his/her on-site supervisor, as well as the department's practicum coordinator.
 Participation alone does not warrant a grade of CR (credit) for the course.

 It is the responsibility of the student to identify and secure his/her practicum.
-After you have arranged a practicum experience, you need to meet with the practicum coordinator to complete three tasks:
+After you have arranged a practicum experience, you need to begin the application process:

 At the end of the practicum, you are required to write a final report and submit it to the drop box in Desire2Learn.
 A final evaluation form will be sent to your supervisor.
 Your grade will be based upon this evaluation, the final report, and completion of the required number of work hours specified on the practicum contract.

-For more information about practicum credit, contact Dr. Stephen King, Chair and Practicum Coordinator, at 217-581-2016 or firstname.lastname@example.org.
+For more information about practicum credit, contact the practicum coordinator, at firstname.lastname@example.org.